 As we drove away after the game, I glanced in the rear-view mirror to see my little one, held in the firm embrace of the seat belt in the backseat.
 I could see his mind working on something profound.
 For several minutes, the hum of the engine was the only sound you could hear.

-Finally I said, “That was a great game, son, and that double play was really something!”
+Finally, I said, “That was a great game, son, and that double play was really something!”
 That’s when he made his “Swing for the fences” statement.

 We got to the field early the next day.
 It was a beautiful Virginia spring morning.
-The bases were loaded (again) and Daniel was playing third base.
+The bases were loaded (again), and Daniel was playing third base.
 By this time, I’d forgotten all about our conversation in the car the night before.

 The batter whacked a line drive down the third base line.
-Just like the day before, Daniel snagged the ball in mid-flight, stepped on third, spun and threw a dart to second.
+Like the day before, Daniel snagged the ball in mid-flight, stepped on third, spun, and threw a dart to second.
 The kid playing second base was actually standing on top of the bag, eyes firmly slammed shut, his mitt raised in front of his face like a shield to protect him from the oncoming throw.
 When the ball introduced itself with a sweet “pop” into his leather glove, the whole world stopped for what felt like an eternity.
 Suddenly, like a swarm of bees, the team came running to me in the dugout shouting, “triple play! triple play!” as they threw their hats in the air with all of the enthusiasm of high school graduates.
 After a celebration of hugs and high fives, the boys picked up their hats and made their way back to their positions because we were only halfway through the batting order!

 I learned a valuable lesson that morning…Don’t place yourself or anybody else in a box.
 Don’t tell someone what they can’t do.